 Do you sometimes come home from a hard day at work and head straight for the ice cream?
 Have you ever been bored and found yourself snacking on potato chips without even thinking about it until the bag was empty?
-There are many reasons besides hunger that we eat.
 When those reasons involve stress, sadness, boredom, conflicts or fatigue, it's called emotional eating.

 The good news is that you can take control of emotional eating.
 And here are seven tips that can help.

-If these tips don't give you the help you need, think about getting therapy.
-It can help you understand the reasons behind your emotional eating and offer you new skills to deal with it.
-Therapy can also help you learn whether you may have an eating disorder, which is sometimes connected to emotional eating.
+If these tips don't give you the help you need, talk to your doctor about counseling or other options to help you deal with emotional issues.
+It may help you understand the reasons behind your emotional eating and offer you new skills to deal with it.

 What’s the right age for your child to outgrow the pediatrician?
 It depends.Read about switching doctors